PRIMARY & SECONDARY COLORS ART LESSON

 I make oval templates for the children.
 You don’t have to of course, but it speeds up the lesson when all anyone wants to get to is the painting!
 I ask the students to trace 3 big templates and three little templates.
 Add tails, fins, eyes, etc. But no designs…yet!

 Pass out a paper plate or tray with yellow, red and blue tempera paint.
 One for each student.
 Ask the children to paint one big fish yellow, one big fish red and another big fish blue.
-Demonstrate the importance of cleaning their brush.
+Demonstrate the importance of cleaning their brush for this colors art lesson.

 Now for the mixing.
 Take a tiny scoop of yellow and a tiny scoop of red and mix on the palette.
 Once they’ve created their orange, have them paint it on a baby fish.
 Do the same for blue+yellow=green and red+blue=purple.